- MSLA Program

-What is the difference the MSLA and a business degree?
+What is the difference between the MSLA and a business degree?

-The MSLA is a blend of business and management, as well as political science, public administration, and court processes.
+The MSLA is a blend of business and management, as well as political science, public administration and court processes.
 The MSLA is a specialized niche program designed for students interested in both business and legal cultures.
-Students take courses in court and law firm fiscal management, court planning, strategic marketing and business development, accounting, and court and law firm business management.
-The MSLA program provides students the knowledge and skills to effectively and efficiently operate and manage a law firm, court, or legal organization.
+Students take courses in court and law firm fiscal management, court planning, strategic marketing and business development, accounting and court and law firm business management.
+The MSLA program provides students with the knowledge and skills to effectively and efficiently operate and manage a law firm, court or legal organization.

 Are there job opportunities for students with an MSLA?